Heeding Hindu organisations' plea, Udupi temple bans Muslims from doing business on premises | Law-Order

 ''Allowing people from different faith to do business on the temple premises would lead to conflict in future because today the Hindu society is in anger.
 It can go to another level.
 In view of the public order and our religious belief, no Muslim should be allowed to do business during our religious festivals,'' Prakash said.

-The Hindu organisation leader said this trend will not be restricted to Kapu alone but everywhere.
+The Hindu organisation leader said this trend will not be restricted to Kaup alone but everywhere.
 He added that Muslims will not be allowed to do business in Ujire religious festival.

 ''They should not be allowed to do business during our festivals.
-Because we had opposed the cow slaughter in Gangolli, Muslims boycotted purchasing fish from Hindu fisherwomen.
-Despite being less in number, when they are showing their might, why shouldn't we the majority Hindus show ours?'' he said.
+Because when we had opposed the cow slaughter in Gangolli, Muslims boycotted purchasing fish from Hindu fisherwomen.
+Despite being less in number, when they are showing their might, why shouldn't we the majority Hindus show ours,'' he said.

+In the state Assembly, responding to a question raised by opposition members in the following such incidents in Udupi and Dakshina Kannada, Law and Parliamentary Affairs Minister J C Madhuswamy said, ''While framing rules to Karnataka Hindu Religious Institutions and Charitable Endowments act in 2002, Rule 12 states that no property including land, building or site situated near the institution shall be leased to non-Hindus.
+Citing these rules, posters and banners have been put up.''
+Observing that it is being alleged street vendors are stopped from engaging in trade, he said, ''if any obstruction is being caused to them, outside the premise of a religious place, it will be rectified and action will be taken.
+If things are happening (other community vendors trading) within the premises, they will have to follow the rules.
+Our government did not formulate these rules.
+The rules were formulated by the Congress government in 2002 and now you are trying to put blame on us,'' he said, adding that rules should be followed.

+Intervening, Chief Minister Basavaraj Bommai said areas near religious places during temple fairs are leased out and those who take on lease will give sublease to traders.

 He added that the 'Hindu awareness drive' will continue in other parts of the state against the ''anti-national elements, who oppose constitution, judiciary and the political system''.

-Meanwhile, the Udupi District Street Vendors and Traders Association has urged the district administration to allow Muslim street vendors to carry out business during Hindu festivals and annual temple fairs.

-All Hindu and Muslim vendors were doing business like brothers so far, Arif said, adding that Muslim street vendors used to do business in festivals of all temples.
+Meanwhile, Arif said all Hindu and Muslim vendors were doing business like brothers so far, adding that Muslim street vendors used to do business in festivals of all temples.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)